BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 14) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger#scrypt) in the end of the paragraph the link that is not rendered nicely is, moreover, broken ;) error 404.

+15) This is really important issue.
+Look at the last paragraph of [Ethereum State Transition Function](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#ethereum-state-transition-function).
+As far as I understand, the thought «If there was no contract at the receiving end of the transaction, you can just ignore the "Run the code" step» is intended.
+Then you say "the total transaction fee would simply be equal to the provided `GASPRICE` multiplied by the length of the transaction in bytes" (only step 3, no step 5, as far as I understand).
+But look at the step 3!
+There you multiply your transaction length by the byte-fee but not by the `GASPRICE`!
+They are completely different numbers.

 ## Minor issues

 1) [Currency and Issuance](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#currency-and-issuance): "the denominations will be pre-labelled":